fineanmol/plant-tree/README.md

-🪴 Updated on Mon, 06 Oct 2025 21:44:22 GMT
+🌱 Updated on Tue, 07 Oct 2025 06:45:31 GMT

-> "Simplicity is the soul of efficiency."
+> "Truth can only be found in one place: the code."